| 7 min read

 Setting strict mode without testing

 Someone reads that strict is “more secure” and enables aspf=s.
-Then their marketing emails start failing because the Return-Path uses a subdomain that doesn’t exactly match the From header.
+Marketing emails start failing because the Return-Path uses a subdomain that doesn’t exactly match the From header.

-Before changing to strict mode, monitor your DMARC reports for at least 2-4 weeks.
+Before switching to strict mode, monitor your DMARC reports for at least 2-4 weeks.
 Look at the SPF alignment column.
-If you see legitimate email that would fail under strict alignment, don’t switch.
+If any legitimate mail would fail under strict alignment, don’t switch.

 Thinking aspf is required